 - (b) Annually, on or before June 30, the secretary of corrections shall determine and certify to the director of accounts and reports the amount in each account of the state general fund of a state agency that has been determined by the secretary to be actual or projected cost savings as a result of cost avoidance resulting from decreased reliance on incarceration in the juvenile correctional facility and placement in youth residential centers.
-The baseline shall be calculated on the cost of incarceration and placement in fiscal year 2015. - (c) Annually, on July 1 or as soon thereafter as moneys are available, the director of accounts and reports shall transfer the amount certified pursuant to subsection (b) from each account of the state general fund of a state agency that has been determined by the secretary of corrections to be actual or projected cost savings to the Kansas juvenile justice improvement fund. - (d) Prioritization of funds will be given to regions that demonstrate a high rate of out-of-home placement of juvenile offenders per capita that have few existing community-based alternatives. - (e) During fiscal years 2017 and 2018, the secretary of corrections shall transfer an amount not to exceed \$8,000,000 from appropriated moneys from any available special revenue fund or funds that are budgeted for the purposes of facilitating the development and implementation of new community placements in conjunction with the reduction in out-of-home placements.

-New Sec.
-15. 14. (a) The attorney general shall, in collaboration with the Kansas law enforcement training center and the state board of education, promulgate rules and regulations by January 1, 2017, creating a skill development training for responding effectively to misconduct in school while minimizing student exposure to the juvenile justice system.

-- (b) The skill development training shall include, but not be limited to, the following:

-- (1) Information on adolescent development;
+The baseline shall be calculated on the cost of incarceration and placement in fiscal year 2015. - (c) Annually, on July 1 or as soon thereafter as moneys are available, the director of accounts and reports shall transfer the amount certified pursuant to subsection (b) from each account of the state general fund of a state agency that has been determined by the secretary of corrections to be actual or projected cost savings to the Kansas juvenile justice improvement fund. - (d) Prioritization of funds Kansas juvenile justice improvement fund moneys will be given to regions that demonstrate a high rate of out-of-home placement of juvenile offenders per capita that have few existing community-based alternatives. - (e) During fiscal years 2017 and 2018, the secretary of corrections shall transfer an amount not to exceed \$8,000,000 from appropriated department of corrections moneys from the state general fund or any available special revenue fund or funds that are budgeted for the purposes of facilitating the development and implementation of new community placements in conjunction with the reduction in out-of-home placements. - (f) The Kansas juvenile justice improvement fund and any other moneys transferred pursuant to this section shall be used for the purposes set forth in this section and for no other governmental purposes.
+It is the intent of the legislature that the funds and the moneys deposited in this fund shall remain intact and inviolate for the purposes set forth in this section. - New Sec.
+15. 14. (a) The attorney general shall, in collaboration with the Kansas law enforcement training center and the state board of education, promulgate rules and regulations by January 1, 2017, creating a skill development training for responding effectively to misconduct in school while minimizing student exposure to the juvenile justice system. - (b) The skill development training shall include, but not be limited to, the following: - (1) Information on adolescent development;

-- (2) risk and needs assessments;
+- 1 (2) risk and needs assessments;

 - (3) mental health;

 - (4) diversity;

 - (5) youth crisis intervention;

 - (6) substance abuse prevention;

 - (7) trauma-informed responses; and

 - (8) other evidence-based practices in school policing to mitigate student juvenile justice exposure.

 - (c) The superintendent of each school district or the superintendent's designee and any law enforcement officer primarily assigned to a school shall complete the skill development training.